lupuleasa-core/Dota2-TheCore-Config-Engine/README.txt

 1. Remove all in-game keybinds (by left clicking a bind, then right clicking).
 Do this for all your binds.

-2. Choose one of the keyboard layouts in the various folders you see here and copy the contents to \Steam\SteamApps\common\dota 2 beta\game\dota\cfg\ (Look in the "keyboard layout visual images" folder to see how the layout will be)
+2. Choose one of the keyboard layouts (found inside either the Dota2 Reborn or Legacy folders).
+You can Look in the "keyboard layout visual images" folder to see how the layout will be.

+3. Copy the contents from INSIDE of the folder you chose to \Steam\SteamApps\common\dota 2 beta\game\dota\cfg\ (for Dota 2 Reborn) or \Steam\SteamApps\common\dota 2 beta\dota\cfg\ (for Dota 2 Legacy)

-3. You can modify the files however you want to match your preference, just make sure to read and understand what the files do.
+4. You can modify the files however you want to match your preference, just make sure to read and understand what the files do.

-4. Once the game loads, the autoexec.cfg gets executed automatically.
+5. Once the game loads, the autoexec.cfg gets executed automatically.
 Alternatively, press (default) F8 in-game to reload it.